 1.2.
-The traditional goals of foreign policy - the increase of the power of the state - are still tought in our schools; Metternich, Bismarck and Kissinger are still presented as the great heroes of diplomacy.
-This corresponds to the traditional way diplomacy was conducted: after the peace of Westphalia (1648) a system of states emerged in Europe, where mutial relations were upheld by the principles of the sovereignty of the state and territorial integrity.
-States were not subject to superior authority and the national interest was the driving force of foreign policy.
-Diplomacy concentrated on the maintenance of the Balance of Power.
+The traditional goals of foreign policy - the increase of the power of the state - are still taught in our schools; Metternich, Bismarck and Kissinger are still presented as the great heroes of diplomacy.
+This corresponds to the traditional way diplomacy was conducted in the past: after the peace of Westphalia (1648) a system of states emerged in Europe, where mutual relations were upheld by the principles of the sovereignty of the state and territorial integrity.
+States were not subject to a superior authority.
+National interest was the driving force of foreign policy.
+Diplomacy was focussed on the maintenance of the Balance of

+Power.
 The soldier and the diplomat constituted a unified whole.
 Diplomacy reflected the 'Art of the Possible'; war was seen as the continuation of politics; albeit by other means.